UserBlackBox/pybeep/README.md

 # pybeep
 python3 alternative to beep using ALSA

 Created in Python 3.6 using pysine.
-Is designed to be an alternative to [beep](https://github.com/johnath/beep) for use without a pc speaker.
+Is designed to be an alternative to [beep](https://github.com/johnath/beep) for use on computers without a pcspkr like laptops.
 Has the same arguments as beep.

 ## Install
 Copy the binary to your path in `/bin` or `~/.local/bin`